CarShield Field: Special events

 The ballpark hosted a number of special events in addition to Rascals and Hoots home games.
 On October 13–14, 2007 the ballpark was the site of the longest baseball game in recorded history.
 A group of 40 players from the Men's Senior Baseball League of St. Louis played for 39 hours 29 minutes and 25 seconds.
 They played 92 innings and the score was 119–81 as the team representing the St. Louis Browns beat the team representing the St. Louis Stars.
 The record was reset in October 9–11, 2009 when the two teams played a 48-hour game, with the Browns defeating the Cardinals 180–140.
 Again, a new record was set when two teams played over 48½ hours, headed towards 60 hours from July 3–5, 2012.

+On August 31, 2008, Senator John McCain held a presidential campaign rally in front of a overflow crowd of 23,000.
+McCain spoke briefly and introduced his running mate Alaska Governor Sarah Palin who also spoke to the crowd.
+Also speaking at the rally were top-tier Missouri Republicans including Senator Kit Bond and Governor Matt Blunt as well as former Governor Mitt Romney of Massachusetts and former Governor Mike Huckabee of Arkansas.

 On August 13, 2009, the stadium was the site of a home run derby between first baseman Albert Pujols of the St. Louis Cardinals and basketball star Shaquille O'Neal for Shaq's reality television series, "Shaq Vs." in front of a capacity crowd.

 The stadium hosted the 2015 Rams Coach Jeff Fisher Celebrity Softball Game in front of a crowd of over 3,000.

 In collaboration with the O'Fallon Hoots, Carshield Field has hosted 2 MLB alumni home run derbies.
 On June 5, 2021, CarShield Field hosted a home run derby featuring former major league baseball players against selected Carshield Collegiate League players.
 Jim Edmonds, Rick Ankiel, Brandon Moss and Adam Kennedy participated in the event.
 On June 4, 2022, the 2nd Annual MLB Alumni Home Run Derby at CarShield Field was held.
 CarShield Collegiate League players competed with former major league players Rick Ankiel, Rafael Furcal, Daniel Descalso, Ray Lankford and Brad Thompson in the event.

 On August 19, 2022, online streamer Jerma985 hosted a livestreamed baseball game at CarShield Field, featuring the fictitious Jerma Baseball Association.
 During the stream, two fictitious and comedic baseball teams, the Maryland Magicians and the California Circus, played a modified game of baseball with various gimmicks, such as "Power Cards" which provided unusual benefits to the team that played them.
 This event was viewed by over 250,000 viewers online.